Indoor VS Outdoor Running

 Treadmills can be an excellent and useful piece of equipment for runners, especially when weather conditions aren’t the best and it isn’t the safest to run or if you are coming back from an injury.
-Using a treadmill allows you to mix up your routine and allows you to run safely or at a faster pace and help make sure you reach a proper level of exertion that you want.
-Running on a treadmill can let you do hill or incline training if you don’t have access to a steep hill or incline outside.
-Treadmills can help prevent injury as the belt of a treadmill is more forgiving than the hard ground outdoors, this is important when coming back from an injury.
+Using a treadmill allows you to mix up your routine and allows you to run safely or at a faster pace and help make sure you reach the proper level of exertion that you desire.
+Treadmills can help prevent injury as the belt of a treadmill is more forgiving than the hard ground outdoors.
 While there are benefits of both there are still key differences.

-When running on a treadmill it is powered from underneath you, meaning you work different muscle groups than you would outdoors.
-The impulsions from running outdoors is made by you using your stride to move.
-When running on a treadmill you are using your quads to push off the belt, unlike when you are running outdoors, your hamstrings are the more dominant muscle you use to push off the ground as you are creating your own stride and own impulsion.
-This means that treadmill running doesn’t allow you to use your hamstrings as much as you would when running outdoors so it’s important to warm-up properly.
-See our warm-up blog HERE for more info.
+When running on a treadmill it is powered from underneath you, meaning you work different muscle groups than you would outdoors, the impulsion’s from running outdoors is made by you using your stride to move.
+When running on a treadmill you are using your quads to push off the belt, whereas when you are running outdoors, your hamstrings are the more dominant muscle as you are creating your own stride and own impulsion.
+Basically treadmill running doesn’t allow you to use your hamstrings as much as you would when running outdoors so it’s important to warm-up properly.

 If you’re interested in learning more about the different treadmills on the market you can take a look through our wide range HERE.